Sex After ChildbirthSkip to the navigation

 Together, you and your partner can connect emotionally and physically by knowing ahead of time what is normal and why.

 - Physical recovery.
 It's important to avoid sexual intercourse until you have stopped bleeding and intercourse is not painful or uncomfortable.
-Your body needs at least 4 to 6 weeks to heal after the trauma of childbirth.
+Your body needs time to heal after childbirth.
+This can take about 4 to 6 weeks, but it's different for each woman.

 - Lack of energy.
 Exhaustion, your baby's demands, and recovery from childbirth may make sex less important to you.
 You will have more energy when you become used to having a new baby and are healed, more rested, and settled in a routine.